 Given a Hopf arborescent link $L$, denote by $\mathcal{T}(L)$ the set of plane trees $T$ whose associated Hopf arborescent surface $\Sigma(T)$ has $L$ as oriented boundary.
 As a corollary, we obtain:

 \begin{lemma} Given a Hopf arborescent link $L$, the set $\mathcal{T}(L)$ is computable. \end{lemma}

-\begin{proof} For increasing $k\in \N$, we enumerate all plane tree $T_i$ with $k$ vertices labelled by $\ens{-,+}$ and store the trees $T_i$ such that $\partial \Sigma (T_i)$ is isotopic to $L$, where we test the isotopy using Theorem~\ref{th_link_equiv}.
+\begin{proof} For increasing $k\in \N$, we enumerate all plane trees $T_i$ with $k$ vertices labelled by $\ens{-,+}$ and store the trees $T_i$ such that $\partial \Sigma (T_i)$ is isotopic to $L$, where we test isotopy using Theorem~\ref{th_link_equiv}.
 If we find a $k$ for which such a tree exists, we finish the enumeration for this value and return the stored trees.
 Indeed, plumbing $n$ Hopf bands produces a surface with Betti number $n$.
-By Theorem~\ref{th_fibred_surface_minimise}, all the trees $T_i$ such that $\partial \Sigma (T_i) = L$ produce surfaces $\Sigma(T_i)$ with the same genus, and hence have the same number of vertices.
+By Theorem~\ref{th_fibred_surface_minimise}, all the trees $T_i$ such that $\partial \Sigma (T_i) = L$ produce surfaces $\Sigma(T_i)$ with the same genus, hence have the same number of vertices.
 As the entry is a Hopf arborescent link, there exists a tree $T$ such that $\partial \Sigma (T) = L$.
-Thus the algorithm terminates. \end{proof}
+So the algorithm terminates. \end{proof}

 Alternatively, and if one wants some control on the complexity of that algorithm, one can avoid blindly testing for increasing $k$ by first computing the genus of the link~\cite{Hass_trivial_NP,book_Matveev}, or just computing an upper bound to it using, e.g., Seifert's algorithm, and then enumerate only the trees that produce surfaces up to that genus.
 From Lemma~\ref{lem_find_tree}, we obtain: